-Running a profitable website is not easy.
-No matter your industry, by now, you’ve probably spent a considerable amount of time, money, and effort, so you want to make the most of it.
+Running a profitable website is not an easy task.
+Regardless of the industry that you’re in, you want to make the most of your website, and by now, you’ve probably spent a considerable amount of time, money, and effort to achieve that.

-But, if you genuinely want to achieve something, you won’t rely on assumptions and guesswork.
-Using data and making informed decisions afterward is always the best path towards creating a beneficial online experience for you and your target audiences.
+However, when you really want to achieve online success, relying on assumptions and guesswork is not a viable option.
+On the other hand, using data to make an informed decision is always the best path towards beneficial online experience for your target audiences.

 What is A/B Testing?

-A/B testing is a process of comparing two different versions of a given page, media, CTA, or other website asset and assessing their performance to see which one brings a higher conversion rate.
+A/B testing is a process of comparing the performances of two different versions of a given page or a page element in order to assess which one brings a higher conversion rate.

 Even the slightest alteration can make a big difference.
-For example, one study showed that after 2,000 page visits, a red CTA button fared much better than a green one by 21 percent.
+As a matter of fact, one study showed that after 2,000 page visits, a red CTA button fared by 21 percent better than the green one.

-When users access your landing page, in most cases, they have a specific goal in mind, such as learning more about your product/service or already deciding to opt for what you offer.
-Whatever the goal is, you need to provide them with UX and that as straightforward as possible.
+When users access your landing page, for example, in most cases, they have a specific goal in mind, and whatever that goal is, you need to provide them with the UX for them to reach there as quickly as possible.